risk-first/website/terminology/Internal-Model.md

-An **Internal Model** is the model of reality that you carry around in your head.
+An **Internal Model** is the model of reality that you or I carry around in our heads.
+You can regard the concept of **Internal Model** as being what you _know_ and what you _think_ about a certain situation.

+Obviously, because we've all had different experiences, everyone will have a different **Internal Model** of reality.
+We all have different

+It's all a fiction.

+## Individuals

 ## Teams